rdegges/rdegges-blog/articles/2010/python-docstring-symmetry.md

 have an uncluttered docstring, that is easier to scan over with your eyes, and looks nicer.

-The description of what you’re documenting goes on the line directly below the opening triple quotes, and there is no blank line before the end of the docstring.
+The description of what you're documenting goes on the line directly below the opening triple quotes, and there is no blank line before the end of the docstring.

 ## Thoughts?

-I will personally continue to keep using my own style for docstrings, but I’d like to know what you think.
+I will personally continue to keep using my own style for docstrings, but I'd like to know what you think.
 Am I crazy?
 Is PEP-257 crazy?
 Do you not care?

 #### Tags